-Kevin Spencer graduated from Cistercian Preparatory School in 1985, and earned a B.A. in Business and a B.A. in Psychology from Austin College in 1989.
-Then, Kevin then left Texas to study law at the University of South Dakota – School of Law and received his juris doctorate in 1992.
+Kevin Spencer graduated from Cistercian Preparatory School in 1985 and earned a B.A. in Business and a B.A. in Psychology from Austin College in 1989.
+Then, Kevin then left Texas to study law at the University of South Dakota – School of Law and received his Juris doctorate in 1992.
 Kevin began his law practice in August 1992 and received his license to practice law in Texas on May 7, 1993.
-After practicing with and becoming partner at a prominent estate and trust litigation firm for more than 15 years, Kevin started his own law firm on September 1, 2007 as a solo practitioner and his practice has grown to 5 attorneys.
+After practicing with and becoming a partner at a prominent estate and trust litigation firm for more than 15 years, Kevin started his own law firm on September 1, 2007, as a solo practitioner and his practice has grown to 4 attorneys.

 Kevin was a member of the Dallas Association of Young Lawyers’ Leadership Class of 2002, which was instrumental in organizing, in conjunction with the 7-11 Corporation, the Education is Freedom Luncheon with Bob Dole held on October 9, 2003; a charitable event.
 The latter has lead him into leadership positions.
 Kevin currently serves on the Dallas Bar Association – Probate, Trust and Estates Section Committee and is its current Program Chair.